tulibraries/manifold/README.md

-* `# README
+# Fortytude

-Fortytude is an object oriented based website for the Temple University Libraries.
+Fortytude is the Temple University Library's website built on Ruby on Rails.

 ## System Requirements

 - Ruby 2.5.1
-- Google OmniAuth2

 ##  Getting Started